drift-lang/drift/README.md

 ### Build

 The number of source files for the drift compiler is small, building them is also very simple.

-Make sure the [GCC](https://www.gnu.org/software/gcc/) compiler and [Python](https://www.python.org/) interpreter are installed.
-My GCC version is 11.2.0
+Please ensure that the [GCC](https://www.gnu.org/software/gcc/) compiler is installed on your system.
+My GCC version is 11.2.0.

-Then use the <code>python</code> command to execute the <code>build.py</code> file in the directory to compile.
-The directory will generate the executable file of drift.
-Execute it without parameters and get the prompt information.

-Accessing the **-bug** parameter at the back indicates the GCC parameter **-fsanitize=address**, which is used for memory and bug detection.
+Execute the **build.sh** file using a UNIX like system.
+You can add **-bug** parameter to generate debugging information, which will build the **-fsanitize=address** parameter into the drift compiler.

+1. Build the C file in the **src** directory as the target file.
+2. Build the target file as an executable.
+3. Build the C file under the **module** folder as the dynamic library file.

+Now get the drift compiler and some dynamic standard libraries.